AceBurgundy/PlainCapture/README.md

-# 📹 PlainCap
+# 📹 PlainCapture

-**PlainCap** is a minimal, no-frills screen recording app built with Electron.
+**PlainCapture** is a minimal, no-frills screen recording app built with Electron.
 It’s designed for users who just want to **hit record and get the work done** — no complex setups, no bloated interfaces.

 ---